• Fall

 • They're no chill and can be baked immediately.

 Unlike a traditional s'mores treat, you do not need a fire in order to enjoy these cookies!
-In less than an hour you can have yourself some perfect s'mores cookies.
+The same is true about this mini s'mores pies recipe.

 For even more summer desserts, check out my 37+ top summer dessert recipes!